liyt96/react-native-lint-config-guide/README.md

-# A React Native Linter Guide with ESlint and Prettier
+# A React Native Linter Guide with ESLint and Prettier

 ## Install from scratch